 That said, we’re all about inclusivity and don’t discriminate against men in the communities where we work.
 Many people in the communities where we work are young men without technical skills or experience.
-In Ghana, we partner with some artisan groups that are made up of men (this is because of the unique history of craft-making there—read more about it here!
+In Ghana, we partner with some artisan groups that are made up of men (this is because of the unique history of craft-making there—read more about it here!)
 While we are excited to work with these talented male artisans, our core mission remains to empower and support artisan women.
-Moving forward, we are stepping up our efforts to integrate more women into the artisan sector in Ghana and are helping Ghanaian women become entrepreneurs and start their own artisan businesses.
+Moving forward, we are stepping up our efforts to integrate more women into the artisan sector in Ghana and helping Ghanaian women become entrepreneurs and start their own artisan businesses.

 All of our products are designed in NYC by our Creative Director, Deirdre King!
 These ideas are then shared with our production teams in Rwanda and Ghana who work alongside our artisan partners day in and day out to explain our vision.
-The last step in creating an Indego Africa product lies with the remarkable artisans who bring these concepts to life through their amazing artisanal skill (see all the techniques we work with here ) We consider our design process to be truly a global collaboration and we’re proud that this shows in our final product.
+The last step in creating an Indego Africa product lies with the remarkable artisans who bring these concepts to life through genuine artisanal skill and techniques.
+We consider our design process to be truly a global collaboration and we’re proud that this shows in our final products.

-At Indego Africa, we seek to be as eco-friendly and environmentally-conscious as possible in the production of all of our products!
-We use a range of natural raw materials sourced in Rwanda and Ghana including sweetgrass, banana leaf, bolga straw, recycled tin, upcycled cowhorn, palm leaf, and more.
-We partner with several groups that use recycled materials in their production process including recycled tin in Rwanda and recycled brass in Ghana.
+At Indego Africa, seek the highest standards of ethical and environmental responsibility in the production of all of our products.
+We use a range of natural, raw materials sourced in Rwanda and Ghana including sweetgrass, banana leaf, bolga straw, raffia, organic yarn, palm leaf, and more.
+We partner with several groups that use salvaged materials in their production processes including recycled tin and upcycled cowhorn in Rwanda and recycled brass in Ghana.
 We also repurpose scrap fabrics and other leftover materials across our product lines to reduce waste in our production process, and schedule large batch cargo shipments from Africa to New York to reduce our carbon footprint.

 All of our products ship from our warehouse in New York City.